swarmee/projects/elasticsearch-V1.X-to-V6.X-upgrades/readme.md

 ### Migration of Cluster Settings

-Its important to review the V1.X cluster to see what settings have been configured.
-Its often a case of nobody knowing why certain settings have been changed from the defaults.
+It's important to review the V1.X cluster to see what settings have been configured.
+It's often a case of nobody knowing why certain settings have been changed from the defaults.
 Its ideal to use the vanilla settings in your V6.X cluster and only change things as needed.
 Carrying over old settings from V1.X is likely not going to be ideal for the new cluster.
 I would recommend that you run some tests with vanilla V6.X settings before jumping in and changing any node or cluster settings.

 Obviously there are a couple of important settings that need to be set in the new cluster including snapshot data path directories and the breaker settings.
-I strongly recommend tight breaker settings for any elasticsearch cluster with business Kibana users - cause they can't help themselves from making dashboards with 20 visulidations.
+I strongly recommend tight breaker settings for any elasticsearch cluster with business Kibana users - cause they can't help themselves from making dashboards with 20 visualizations.

 ### Migration of Index Settings

-The biggest change in index settings to get your head around between V1.X and V6.X relates to text fields (this particuar change actually occured in V5.X).
+The biggest change in index settings to get your head around between V1.X and V6.X relates to text fields (this particular change actually occured in V5.X).
 The direct mapping between the data types between the versions is:
 - `Analysed strings` in old cluster becomes `text` in new cluster, and
 - `Non analysed strings` in old cluster becomes `keywords` in new cluster.

 Further details can be found in the related elasticsearch [blog](https://www.elastic.co/blog/strings-are-dead-long-live-strings)

 A related change is that fielddata is turned off by default in elasticsearch V5.X+.
 The only use case where I have found where fielddata to be required in a elasticsearch V6.X cluster was for generating word clouds based on large text fields, in all other cases I have found keyword fields sufficient to meet business requirements.
 If you can avoid turning fielddata on you should as it will save you JVM heap for other purposes.

 ### Key Learnings

-Here are my key take aways from what I have learnt performing these migrations:
+Here are my key takeaways from what I have learnt performing these migrations:

 - Storage savings are big - on each one of the clusters I have migrated I have seen storage savings between 20%-50%.
-This alone should provide finanical justification for the upgrade.
+This alone should provide financial justification for the upgrade.

-- If you are using an elasticsearch client libarary (e.g. elasticsearch-php) enusure you review the comptability matrix before upgrading.
+- If you are using an elasticsearch client library (e.g. elasticsearch-php) ensure you review the compatibility matrix before upgrading.
 I know it sounds stupid in retrospect.

 - Most of your effort as part of the upgrade is going to be spent reviewing your \_mappings, ensuring you have all your data typed correctly.